Funding Digital Learning

 - Governor’s Emergency Education Relief Fund; and,

 - Education Stabilization Fund-Rethink K-12 Education Models Grants

 Each program page includes additional information including the notice inviting applications, State allocations, and FAQs, as applicable.

 This letter provides some examples of how funds under Titles I through IV of the ESEA, as amended by the ESSA, and the Individuals with Disabilities Education Act (IDEA), may support the use of technology to improve instruction and student outcomes.

-The e-Rate program, governed by the FCC, provides discounts to assist most schools and libraries in the United States (and U.S. territories) to obtain affordable telecommunications and Internet access.
-It is one of four support programs funded through a Universal Service fee and charged to companies that provide interstate and/or international telecommunications services.
-Recently, the FCC has been working to ensure that e-Rate supports the telecommunications needs that are currently most important to States, districts, and schools.
+The E-Rate program, governed by the FCC, provides discounts to assist most schools and libraries in the United States (and U.S. territories) to obtain affordable telecommunications and Internet access.
 E-Rate provides support in the form of discounts for telecommunications products and services – schools receive discounts of 20%-90% compared to regular fees, with the degree of discount depending on the level of poverty and the urban/rural status of the population a school serves.
 Eligible schools, school districts and libraries may apply individually or as part of a consortium.